 The trivia items below may give away important plot points.

 The shooting script used during filming saw more scenes with Hill House's caretakers, the Dudleys.
 In one scene, when Marrow is talking to Nell alone in the greenhouse, Mr. Dudley enters and tells Nell about where Hugh Crain's first wife Rene hung herself before he goes off to clean the paint letters from the Hugh Crain portrait.
-In another, after Nell finds out Dr. Marrow isn't behind the creepy incidents at Hill House, Nell looks out the window to see the Dudleys about the leave and Mr. Dudley holds the gate open as an invitation for her to go with them.
-When Nell doesn't join them, Mrs. Dudley smiles and she closes the gate so her husband can lock it.
+In another, after Nell finds out Dr. Marrow isn't behind the creepy incidents at Hill House, Nell walks out of the dining room to the main hall and sees the Dudleys about the leave for the day.
+Mr. Dudley at first holds the door open as an invitation for her to go with them.
+When Nell doesn't join them, Mrs. Dudley smiles and she shuts the door as she leaves with her husband, which locks behind her.

 In the original shooting script, David Marrow's first name was actually Jim.
 The name David is taken from an omitted character from the script named David Watts, who was a guest Marrow invites to Hill House for the study.
 The absence of Watts takes up most of the shooting script when Nell sees Watts's car drive up and she later finds the keys to his Toyota by the fireplace, but Watts himself doesn't arrive inside the house and the guests split up to look for him.
 Near the end, when Marrow, Theo and Luke look for Nell when she re-enters Hill House, they find the dead body of Watts held in the hand of the man statue in the greenhouse pool.